marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

     [<span class="loop-bigger">:material-skip-forward:</span>](#create-loop-app-in-app-store-connect) To skip the detailed instructions, click on [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect)

+!!! tip "Double-check when finished with this step"
+    When you think you have completed this step, double check to make sure all 4 `Identifiers` listed in the table have the `App Group` added.

+    If not, `Create Certificates` will succeed but `Build Loop` will fail.

 Find and click on the row for the Loop identifier on the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.
 Look in the **`IDENTIFIER`** column to find `com.TEAMID.loopkit.Loop`.
 The name in the **`NAME`** column may be different than Loop.

 **Once you complete this step for Loop, you will repeat it for the other 3 identifiers in the table below.**